-A piece I wrote on VoxEU in 2017 with Matt Tickle examining a previously undiscussed transmission channel for QE in

-  the UK: shadow borrowing from defined benefit pension schemes.
+- A piece that Matt Tickle and I wrote on VoxEU in 2017 examining a previously undiscussed transmission channel for QE in the UK: shadow borrowing from defined benefit pension schemes.

 - A submission made to the UK Parliamentary Treasury Select Committee on post-2008 monetary policy in early 2017.